webr3/rdfa-api/README.md

 # RDFa API Prototype #

-See http://webr3.org/apps/play/api/lib for full details.
+See [the initial documentation](http://webr3.org/apps/play/api/lib) for full details, and some examples.

 ## Contents ##